hiplot/hiplotlib/README.md

 * Build Images : `make docker_build` It takes 20-40 minutes to build, and then you can use `docker images hiplotlib` to check it was success
 * Run a new Containers : `docker run -itd --name hiplotlib hiplotlib:0.2.1-1` It will start a new containers named hiplotlib in the background, if you nedd to run your own code in this containers, you can use params `-v /yourCode/filepath:/app/containerPath` to mapping your host file into container
 * Entering the container: `docker exec -it hiplotlib bash`, now you are in the interior of the container, you can try to use  `hicli` and `hisub` command
+* Tips: If you don't want to wait for image build, you can use `docker pull liang09255/hiplotlib:0.2.1-1` download our pre built image and use `docker run -itd --name hiplotlib liang09255/hiplotlib:0.2.1-1` to start a new containers

 ## Maintainer